-I am a Transformational Awareness Coach, Academic Coach and Performing Arts Coach.
+I am a Personal Development Coach, Academic Coach and Performing Arts Coach.

 Accredited Diploma in Transformational Coaching from the Animas Centre of Coaching, London.

-My most recent leadership role has been focused on ensuring diversity and equality amongst staff (BAME) and students and the implementation of an anti-racism and conflict resolution programme.
+As an Assistant Head teacher I had the responsibility to ensure that diversity and equality amongst all staff (including BAME) and students were part of a comprehensive London school’s development plan and the implementation of an anti-racism and conflict resolution programme.
 My key achievement was using non-judgemental coaching techniques and as a result of this the workplace became more aligned to its mission statement ensuring diversity and equal opportunities for all.

 My leadership experience includes implementing the Growth Mindset in a school.
-Using my coaching skills I led a team for six months reviewing, planning and implementing strategies involving all stakeholders.
-This lead to a culture focused on raising achievements by harnessing the individual’s resilience and self-motivation resulting in outstanding examination outcomes and increased staff motivation and well-being.
+Using my transformational coaching skills I led a team for six months reviewing, planning and implementing strategies involving all stakeholders across three schools.
+This led to a culture focused on raising achievements by harnessing the individual’s resilience and self-motivation resulting in outstanding examination outcomes and increased staff motivation and well-being.

 I am a Performing Arts Coach specialising in performance anxiety.
 I am an expert in devising personalised strategies to increase self-confidence.
 I am part of the pioneering medical team lead by the hand surgeon Dr Mark Phillips developing innovative treatments for prevention and rehabilitation of guitarists.

 I have a special interest in how to apply the newest scientific discoveries from brain plasticity as part of transformational leadership practice.

 My clients has benefitted from this learning by knowing how to improve the brain’s adaptability and resilience to stress, developing a positive attitude to problem solution and improving emotional intelligence.